ABOUT THE SCHOLARSHIPS

 The RSA John Kinross Scholarships (£2500) are for final year and postgraduate artists and architects to spend a period of 6 to 12 weeks in Florence to research and develop their practice.
 Florence has been an inspiration to generations of artists and architects and this opportunity allows successful applicants to experience its magnificent history, study its art and architecture, learn the language and create a visual record of their experience.

-Ten artists receive an initial payment of £2,300 for travel, accommodation and subsistence, as well as entrance to galleries and museums and any study visits to the surrounding areas with the remaining £200 awarded on the satisfactory completion of the scholarship.
+Ten artists receive an initial payment of £2,300 for travel, accommodation and subsistence, with the remaining £200 awarded on the satisfactory completion of the scholarship.
 Artists are required to use this autonomy to their best advantage.

 Fine Art: Applications are invited from students in their Honours or post-graduate years of study at one of the following